A new machine learning framework for occupational accidents forecasting with safety inspections integration: Methods

 \subsubsection{Direct recursive strategy (DirRec)}

-A single-output learner such as logistic regression \citep{bishop2006pattern}, random forests \citep{breiman2001random}, or gradient-boosted trees like XGBoost \citep{xgboost} yields a one-dimensional output.
-To handle multi-step forecasts, we use the \textit{DirRec} (Direct-Recursive) strategy~\citep{Sorjamaa2006timeseries}, which combines direct and recursive methods.
+A single-output learner produces one step ahead at a time.
+To extend it to multi-step forecasting, we use the \textit{DirRec} (Direct-Recursive) strategy~\citep{Sorjamaa2006timeseries}, which combines direct and recursive methods.
 It trains a separate estimator \(f_h(\cdot;\theta_h)\) for every horizon \(h = 1,\dots,H\).
 Except for the first, each estimator receives the forecasts produced at earlier horizons as additional inputs.
 Accordingly, the one-step-ahead forecast is

 We recursively pass the preceding predictions to the horizon-specific learner for \(h = 2,\dots,H\):

 DirRec limits error propagation compared with pure recursion, because each horizon has its own parameters \(\theta_h\), yet still captures inter-horizon dependencies overlooked by the fully direct strategy.
 The trade-off is increased training time and memory (one model per horizon) together with a residual risk of bias accumulation through the reused forecasts.